-Operating leases
+Operating leases Leases

-The Company has made certain assumptions and judgments when applying ASC 842, the Company elected not to recognize right-of-use assets and lease liabilities for short-term leases (lease terms of twelve months or less).
+The Company has made certain assumptions and judgments when applying ASC 842 the Company and it elected not to recognize right-of-use assets and lease liabilities for short-term leases (lease terms of twelve months or less).

 Operating lease arrangements primarily consist of office, warehouse and test house leases expiring during different years through 2025.
 The facility leases have original lease terms of approximately one to five years and may contain options to extend up to 5 years and/or terminate early.
 Options to extend are included in leased right-of-use assets and lease liabilities in the consolidated balance sheet when we are reasonably certain to renew a lease.
 Since the implicit rate of such leases is unknown and we may not be reasonably certain to renew leases, the Company has elected to apply a collateralized incremental borrowing rate to facility leases on the original lease term in calculating the present value of future lease payments.
-As of March 31, 2024 and December 31, 2023, the weighted average discount rate for operating leases was 3.8%.
-As of March 31, 2024 and December 31, 2023, the weighted average remaining lease term for operating leases was 1.6 years and 1.8 years, respectively.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the weighted average discount rate for operating leases was 4.4% and 3.8%, respectively.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the weighted average remaining lease term for operating leases was 1.6 years and 1.8 years, respectively.

 The Company has entered into various short-term operating leases, primarily for test houses and office equipment with initial terms of 12 months or less.
-These short-term leases are not recorded on the Company's consolidated balance sheet and the related short-term lease expense was \$29,000 and \$22,000, for the three months ended March 31, 2024 and 2023, respectively.
-Total operating lease cost was \$0.3 million for the three months ended March 31, 2024 and 2023, respectively.
+These short-term leases are not recorded on the Company's consolidated balance sheet, and the related short-term lease expense was \$29,000 13,000 and \$22,000 27,000, for the three months ended March 31, 2024 June 30, 2024 and 2023, respectively.
+Total operating lease cost was \$0.3 0.2 million for each of the three months ended March 31, 2024 June 30, 2024 and 2023, respectively.

-The table below presents aggregate future minimum payments due under leases, reconciled to lease liabilities included in the consolidated balance sheet as of March 31, 2024 (in thousands):
+The table below presents aggregate future minimum payments due under leases, reconciled to lease liabilities included in the consolidated balance sheet as of March 31, 2024 June 30, 2024 (in thousands):

-Estimated future lease obligation
+Estimated future lease obligation Estimated future lease obligation

 2024 (remaining nine months) \$ 674

+2024 (remaining six months) \$ 471

-2025 687
+2025 687 785

+2026 36

-Total minimum payments 1,361
+Total minimum payments 1,361 1,292

-Less imputed interest (40)
+Less imputed interest (40) (39)

-Less unrealized translation gain 3
+Less unrealized translation gain 3 (2)

-Total lease liabilities 1,324
+Total lease liabilities 1,324 1,251

-Less short-term lease liabilities (848)
+Less short-term lease liabilities (848) (881)

-Long-term lease liability \$ 476
+Long-term lease liability \$ 476 \$ 370